 - After the plugin has installed successfully, click on the Activate Plugin link or activate the Product Enquiry Pro plugin from your Plugins page.

-- Upon entering a valid license key, and activating the license, a Product Enquiry menu will be created in your dashboard.
+- Upon entering a valid license key, and activating the license, a Product Enquiry menu will be created on your dashboard.
 Refer to the detailed User Guide for additional settings.